kixmc/KixsSimpleBackpacks/README.md

 ## Commands & Permissions
 - **/backpacks get**: get a backpack without having to craft it [permission: *backpacks.getcommand*]
 - **/backpacks reload**: reload & update changes to the config file [permission: *backpacks.reload*]

-# Supports
-Spigot, Paper, & CraftBukkit on versions **1.13.x - 1.16.x** (other server types may work but are not directly supported) Java 8 or older

 ## Compile
 Requires Java 8 & Maven